Lectin Free Foodie

 Dr. Gundry isn’t a huge fan of the stuff, even though whey protein is lectin free.
 While whey protein is a great source of amino acids and is also naturally lectin free, as the lectins in milk are found in the casein (which is removed), there are still some questionable ingredients usually.

 Most whey proteins designed for athletes contain either large amounts of sugars or bad artificial sweeteners, such as ace-K and sucralose.
 In addition, Dr. Gundry strongly recommends reducing the amount of animal protein we consume.
-That being said, he does approve of whey protein – many protein bars on his approved list (Quest bars, B-Up bars) include whey protein powder.
+That being said, he does approve of whey protein – many protein bars on his approved list (Quest bars) include whey protein powder.

 While whey protein powder isn’t the best choice for the Plant Paradox diet, there are a few high-quality whey protein sources below that are Plant Paradox compliant.
 We scoured the brands and listed only the ones that were made from grass-fed, A2 milk and approved sweeteners.